A Minute With: George Clooney on 'Tomorrowland' and yelling at kids

-LOS ANGELES (Reuters) - When actor George Clooney was handed a script to play an angry, 55-year-old man in the Walt Disney Co film “Tomorrowland,” his first thought was, “Why did you write that for me?”
+LOS ANGELES, May 20 (Reuters) - When actor George Clooney was handed a script to play an angry, 55-year-old man in the Walt Disney Co film “Tomorrowland,” his first thought was, “Why did you write that for me?”

 Clooney, 54, is known for portraying suave, charismatic leading men, but for “Tomorrowland,” out in theaters on Friday, the actor told Reuters he reveled in playing grumpy old guy Frank Walker.